Become A Clinical Preceptor

 - Preceptors must meet the licensure and certification requirements of the state in which they practice.

-- The preceptor should have at least 1 year of practice experience.
+- The preceptor should have at least one year of practice experience.

 - The preceptor must have current Board Certification.

-- Welcome and encourage a mutually respectful and collaborative learning environment
+- Welcome and encourage mutually respectful and collaborative learning environment

 - Provide supervision and mentoring to the student throughout the clinical rotation

-- Guide student progression to meet the needs and demands of the clinical site
+- Orient the student to the clinical site, facility resources and the facility’s policies; Guide student progression to meet the needs and demands of site